-Over the past 25 years, various health criteria have been used to develop Initial Isolation Zones and PADs.
+Over the past 30 years, various health criteria have been used to develop Initial Isolation Zones and PADs in the ERG.
 Early efforts employed occupational exposure guidelines such as threshold limit values (TLVs) established by the American Conference of Governmental Industrial Hygienists (ACGIH).
-Beginning in 1990, the Emergency Response Planning Guidelines (ERPGs) developed by the American Industrial Hygiene Association (AIHA) were used as criteria for evaluating the health significance of accidental releases, and hence formed the basis for defining PADs.
+Beginning in 1990, the Emergency Response Planning Guidelines (ERPGs) developed by the American Industrial Hygiene Association (AIHA) were used as criteria for evaluating the health significance of accidental airborne releases of toxic materials, and hence formed the basis for defining PADs.
 Use of the ERPGs was based on a number of factors, including the high quality of documentation, the consensus approach upon which the values are derived, and the consideration of exposure to the general population.
 In the late 1990s, Acute Exposure Guideline Level (AEGL) values for chemicals, developed by a committee of federal, state, and private sector scientists in a manner similar to that used for ERPG development, began to be available.
-For the 2012ERG, final AEGL values are considered to be the preferred health criteria; however, ERPG values are also used for chemicals that do not have final AEGL values.
-Fortunately, 51 new AEGL values (interim and final) were published for TIH materials between early 2008 and early 2012, so now AEGLs compose a majority of protective action health criteria in the 2012ERG analysis.
+For the ERG2016 as was the case for the previous 2 iterations of the ERG, final AEGL values are considered to be the preferred health criteria; however, ERPG values are also used for chemicals that do not have final AEGL values.
+Fortunately, 51 new AEGL values (interim and final) were published for TIH materials between early 2008 and early 2012 and many addition values were publisged between 2012 and 2016, so now AEGLs compose a large majority of protective action health criteria in the ERG2016 analysis.
 For substances without AEGL or ERPG values, data on acute inhalation lethality in animals are used to develop the PADs.
-The acute inhalation data consist of concentrations determined to be lethal to 50% of animals exposed (LC50 values), or the lowest reported lethal concentrations (LC{LO} values).
+The acute inhalation data consist of concentrations determined to be lethal to 50% of animals exposed (LC50 values), or the lowest reported lethal concentrations (LCLO values).
 In 2008, over half of the list required LC50-based values.
-However, for the 2012ERG just over a quarter of the list required the use of these lethality data for PAD estimation.
+However, for the ERG2016 just 20% of the list required the use of these lethality data for PAD estimation.
+For LC50- and LCLO-based health criteria, acute toxicity databases were reviewed to ascertain that the correct study was being used for each chemical, based on the methods discussed in Section 4.2.

 The development of and definitions for the various health criteria used as the basis for chemical-specific PADs are described in Section 4.1.
 Other considerations, such as data sources and exposure duration adjustments, are discussed in Section 4.2.
-The final health criteria used in the 2012ERG for each of the substances considered (mainly TIH chemicals, but also including some components of mixtures and some pesticides) are listed in Appendix B.
+The final health criteria used in the ERG for each of the substances considered (mainly TIH chemicals, but also including some components of mixtures and some pesticides) are listed in Appendix C.